Donders-Institute/docker-swarm-setup/doc/operation.rst

 Hopefully there is no need to go though it!!

 For the moment, we are not `backing up the state of the swarm cluster <https://docs.docker.com/engine/swarm/admin_guide/#back-up-the-swarm>`_.
-Given that the container data has been stored (and backedup) on the central storage, the impact of lossing a cluster is not dramatic (as long as the container data is available, it is already possible to restart all services on a fresh new cluster).
+Given that the container data has been stored (and backedup) on the central storage, the impact of losing a cluster is not dramatic (as long as the container data is available, it is already possible to restart all services on a fresh new cluster).

 Nevertheless, `here <https://docs.docker.com/engine/swarm/admin_guide/#recover-from-disaster>`_ is the official instruction of disaster recovery.